From Sharp Health News, a publication of Sharp HealthCare

 - Take in a few more breaths through your nostrils and tell yourself you are ready to have a calm and peaceful night’s sleep.

-VEBA offers a virtual Yoga Nidra (Yoga for Sleep) Class Tuesdays at 7 pm.
+The VEBA Resource Center offers Yoga Nidra (Yoga for Sleep) Classes.
 Enjoy a session of guided meditation and mind-body therapy done in a comfortable lying down position to systemically reduce stress, increase circulation, and promote better sleep.
-Register here.
+Check out our calendar to sign up for an upcoming class.